Frequently Asked Questions About General Ecology Drinking Water Systems.

 General Ecology’s purification systems continue to be an important component in protecting and enhancing the quality of your water for drinking, food and beverage preparation and personal hygiene.

 1 EPA.gov.
 2020.
-Corona Virus in Drinking Water and Wastewater
+Coronavirus in Drinking Water and Wastewater

 Are General Ecology Drinking Water Purification Systems NSF certified for lead removal?

-Seagull®IV Select and Nature Pure® Select systems provides NSF-certified water treatment options designed to tackle specific contamination issues.
+Seagull®IV Select and Nature Pure® Select systems provide NSF-certified water treatment options designed to tackle specific contamination issues.
 Building on General Ecology’s long-standing excellence in water filtration and purification, Select provides performance certified by NSF International.
 Please note that Select systems are for use with microbiologically safe water sources.

 How can I tell if my drinking water really is safe?